 Then your child may be asked to do a revision.
-After one or more revisions of the draft, the teacher might help your child with the final edit — focusing on spelling, capitalizing proper nouns and the first word of a sentence, and adding a period at the end.
-These steps — prewriting, doing a first draft, revising their work, and editing the final piece — helps first graders learn all the important parts of writing: gathering and recalling information, organizing their thoughts, strengthening and clarifying their ideas, and improving grammar.
+After one or more revisions, the teacher might help your child with the final edit — focusing on spelling, capitalizing proper nouns and the first word of a sentence, and adding a period at the end.
+These steps — prewriting, doing a first draft, revising their work, and editing the final piece — helps first graders learn all the important parts of writing.

 In their writing, this means that kids will pull information from books, websites, class presentations, and other experiences to form their opinions, arguments, and even stories.
 When they use this information, they should be able to recall where they learned the facts they’re including and organize them into their own writing.
 An example you may see your child working on: reading a “how to” book and mimicking the writing structure to write their own instructions for something — in order!
 (For great practice, check out our pizza recipe worksheet.)

 “I go’ed there,” no more!

 Get ready for your first grader’s grammar — in the form of noun-verb agreement, adjectives, sentence complexity, and punctuation — to leap forward.
 First graders learn to use singular and plural nouns with matching verbs in simple past, present, and future tenses.
 They also learn to use commas.

 What about handwriting?